yzhao062/pyod/README.rst

            test_scores[:, i] = clf.decision_function(X_test_norm)

 #.
 Then the output scores are standardized into zero mean and unit variance before combination.
-   This step is crucial to make sure the detector outputs are at the same scale.
+   This step is crucial to adjust the detector outputs to the same scale.

    .. code-block:: python